icon-project/community/guidelines/technical/software-architecture-design-guidelines.md

 Each proposed solution should have an associated architecture diagram.
 We recommend going through the [C4 model checklist](https://c4model.com/review/) when creating a diagram.

 We do not specify diagram tooling or notation preferences, as that is left to the architect.
 However, in accordance with the [C4 model](https://c4model.com/#CoreDiagrams), we do require that diagrams follow a common set of abstractions.
-For more information, see software-design-architecture-diagramming.md

 ### Comparisons